Estimated read time: 12 minutes

 A note of caution: It’s still a good idea to keep abreast of what is publishing when and what else is going on in the world or with your target audiences.
 You wouldn’t want an unrelated post to connect negatively to a breaking news event, for example.

 I decided to publish at least once a week on here.
 Then I write a post for the next week, then the next week, and so on.
 I do that until I’m scheduled a few weeks.
 Some weeks I don’t write anything new at all, but update existing content and republish it.
 For example, this post falls into that part of my content creation strategy.
 I wrote pieces of this in 2014, others in 2015, then updated it in 2017.
 Now in 2021, I added the WordPress update and did some additional writing and copy editing.
+In 2022, I added a livestream about changing habits.

-Here’s why I love being scheduled a few weeks out:
+Here’s why I love being scheduled out:

 - I don’t have to rush posts routinely.